Embracing Discrete Search: A Reasonable Approach to Causal Structure Learning: Improving the Accuracy of Order-Based Search

 \subsection{Iterated Local Search}

-Iterated Local Search (ILS) is a classic metaheuristic in discrete optimization~\citep{lourencco2018iterated}.
+Iterated Local Search (ILS) is a classic metaheuristic in discrete optimization~\citep{lourencco2018iterated} that has been used in previous score-based search over DAGs and CPDAGs~\citep{LiuMetaheuristic2023,nazaret2025extremely}.
 It is a generic strategy that combines local search with perturbations to escape local optima: Run local search to a local optimum, perturb the best solution seen so far, then rerun local search starting from this perturbation; repeat.
 In principle, this procedure can be repeated indefinitely.

 For FLOP, the first local search starts from the initial order constructed as described in the previous section.
 After that, the starting order for the next local search is obtained by perturbing the best-found order by $k$ random swaps of two (not necessarily adjacent) elements.
 The idea being, that orders near local optima are better starting points than fully random ones.
 We set $k = \ln p$ by default, which we found to yield robust results balancing moving far enough to escape while staying in a promising basin.